dondi3go/supersynk/README.md

-# Supersynk
+# supersynk

-Supersynk is a toy project for synchronisation of distributed data via HTTP
+Punk synchronisation for cyberspace : the server

 ## Why supersynk ?

-Sypersynk was originaly created to synchronize VR users sharing a common VR environment.
-The project started during the 2020 lockdown as a way to meet VR aware friends having VR helmets with them and considering video meeting as, well, not as fun as VR.
+*supersynk* was originaly created to synchronize VR users sharing a common VR environment.
+The project started during the 2020 lockdown as a way to meet VR aware friends (having VR helmets at home) considering video meeting as, well, not as fun as VR.

 The first version of this project was considered (by me) having some embarrasing